 Residents can be more focused during their stay because they don’t have to worry about things like work, family responsibilities, etc. Inpatient care requires careful scheduling and accounting for each individual’s time.
 An assigned medical team of counselors, nurses, and psychiatrists will meet with patients in group settings and individually to help support recovery healing.
 Inpatient programs typically last between 28 days and 6 months.

 Riverside Recovery of Tampa’s inpatient program provides an intensive, highly structured environment designed to educate each patient on their substance use disorder and treat the underlying factors that contributed to their addiction.
 Our medical team will begin creating an individualized treatment plan upon admission.
-Our program also provides patients with therapeutic recreational activities such as fishing, swimming, basketball, and sand volleyball.
+Our program also provides patients with therapeutic recreational activities such as fishing, swimming, and basketball.

 Begin Recovery Now